Show Us Your Tongue: Gui Pi Tang

 If your tongue looks like this, here is what you might experience:

-• Dry skin and hair
+• Dry skin or hair

 Sound Familiar?
-Gui Pi Tang Can Help Restore Balance.
+Gui Pi Tang May Help.

-Mental Tranquility is inspired by Gui Pi Tang formula.
+Mental Tranquility is inspired by the Gui Pi Tang formula.
 The natural flavors of the herbs are complemented with essences of black cherry and spice into an effervescent powder that mixes beautifully with water.
 Mix one scoop with water daily about an hour before bed to start to wind down, and/or enjoy one scoop with water during the day to promote mental acuity.

 If you’re not sure if this is the right formula for you, we can help by having one of our Chinese medicine practitioner partners review your tongue and the answers to a few questions -- just fill out this form.
-And as always, if you have any questions or want to talk to a real live person, give us a call anytime.
+And as always, if you have any questions or want to talk to a real, live person, give us a call anytime.

 Dr. Eric Karchmer is a practicing Chinese medical doctor, medical anthropologist, and co-founder and Chief Doctor of Chinese Medicine for DAO Labs.
 From 1995-2000, Eric studied at the Beijing University of Chinese Medicine and today is both a licensed acupuncturist and professor at Appalachian State University.
 Eric can be reached at drkarchmer@mydaolabs.com.